 Getting to know collars

-A collar is a relatively complex options strategy that puts a cap on both gains and losses (see Profit and loss diagram).
+A collar is a relatively complex options strategy that puts a cap on both gains and losses.
 There are 3 components to constructing a collar:

 - Purchasing or having an existing stock position (e.g., owning shares of XYZ Company)